kevinjapan/edk-portfolio/public/projects/signal-tower-capture.md

-Given the typical **use-case** - whereby an individual contacts the museum to request for information regarding a local interest topic, and the staff search the collection folders for relevant on-site material; a desktop application solution was chosen.
+Given the typical **use-case** - whereby an individual contacts the museum to request for information regarding a local interest topic, and the staff search the collection folders for relevant on-site material - a desktop application solution was chosen.

 ### Appetite